Next Insurance raises $250M, doubling its valuation to $4B in under a year – TechCrunch

 Next Insurance recently announced that it has raised a $250 million round, valuing the SMB-focused insurance provider at $4 billion.
 The company last raised another $250 million in September 2020, at a valuation of $2 billion.
 This funding also comes after Next Insurance acquired Juniper Labs in December, and AP Intego more recently.

-Next sells small-business coverage across a number of categories (workers comp, commercial auto, general liability, etc.) for different classes of workers.
+Next sells small-business coverage across a number of categories (workers’ comp, commercial auto, general liability, etc.) for different classes of workers.
 Think fitness companies, or construction concerns.
 Put together, Next’s bet is that its ability to price coverage across different categories and industries will allow it to scale its gross written premium (GWP) quickly by attracting myriad small businesses, and upselling them to other products over time.

 Next Insurance’s new round and new valuation come at an interesting time for the insurtech space more broadly.
 Some air has come out of Lemonade’s share price, the rental-insurance unicorn being an early public debut for the broader tech-enabled, neo-insurance niche.

 Since Lemonade’s debut, we’ve seen Root Insurance go public as well.
 The car insurance tech startup has struggled since its debut, losing value and attracting lawsuits despite besting investor growth expectations.
-MetroMile, another neo-insurance company focused on automotive went public via a SPAC-led combination, has been slightly uneven since starting to trade.
+MetroMile, another neo-insurance company focused on automotive that went public via a SPAC-led combination, has been slightly uneven since starting to trade.
 Hippo, which focuses on home insurance, intends to list via a SPAC itself at a $5 billion valuation.

 Inside those numbers you can find optimism, and some lackluster trading results.
 How to parse the mix will depend on one’s perspective.